MiLKleia/HON_automatic_image_processing/README.md

 install tkinter and run :

         python3 set_functions.py
 A window will open.
-Top left, select 'outils/trouver approximation'.
+Top left, select 'outils/trouver approximation', or bottom left 'nouvelle fonction'.
-On the grid, you can now draw points and an approximation function will be displayed.
-By default, 4 points are needed to get an approximation.
-Points can be drawn outside the grid.
-You can change that number at the the bottom of the window by selecting a value between 2 and 9.
+Around the grid, you can now draw points and an approximation function will be displayed.
+At most, 15 points are needed to get an approximation.
+Points can be drawn on and outside the grid.
+An approximation can be drawn when less than 15 point are drawn by clicking 'trouver fonction' on bottom left.

 When the display function is acceptable, select 'outils/sauvegarder dernier approximation'.
 A csv file will be save in the functions folder.
-You can select if the function should be use on dark images or standard images by selecting the 'Fonction pour les images sombres' toggle and repeating thje same steps.
+You can choose if the function should be use on dark images or standard images by selecting the 'Fonction pour les images sombres' toggle and repeating the same steps.

 Before runnig processing.py, csv files for both function need to exist in the functions folder.
 Do not delete default files or older files before running, even if not needed.
 If missing, set_function.py will recreate those files.